Teoroo-CMC/PiNN_lab/README.md

 ### Neural networks and machine learning

-During the lab we will go through the construction and usage of neural netwoks are a regression tool.
+During the lab we will go through the construction and usage of neural networks are a regression tool.
 You will be guided to build a neural network from scratch.
 However, it's better if you know something about them in advance.